PWAAAA/temporal_privileges/README.md

 7. Manually print data lifecycle data in its own folder after modularization

 8. Temporal verification automated failsafe for temporal data

+9. Create a GUI that streamlines running the program for the user without looking back to and from README